85rhrl/PP1/README.md

 1. Go to the [github.com/85rhrl/PP1](https://github.com/85rhrl/PP1) repository.
 2. Click on the Setting tab on the top. ([github.com/85rhrl/PP1/settings](https://github.com/85rhrl/PP1/settings))
-3. Click the Pages link on the lefthand side menu. ([github.com/85rhrl/PP1/settings/pages](https://github.com/85rhrl/PP1/settings/pages))
+3. Click the Pages link on the left hand side menu. ([github.com/85rhrl/PP1/settings/pages](https://github.com/85rhrl/PP1/settings/pages))
-4. Select "Deploy from a branch" fror the Source dropdown menu.
+4. Select "Deploy from a branch" from the Source dropdown menu.
 5. Select "main" branch and press the "Save" button on the right.
 6. After some time the project will be deployed.